kunhwiko/concepts/cloud/kubernetes/A-containers.md

 ---
 ##### Open Container Initiative (OCI)
 ```
-Set of vendor-neutral standards for container runtime that defines how images should be structured (e.g.
+Set of vendor-neutral standards for container runtime that defines how images should be structured (e.g. file system,
-file system, metadata) and how containers should be launched, managed, and interact with host system
+metadata) and how containers should be launched, managed, and interact with host system (e.g. process isolation,
-(e.g. process isolation, resource constraints, lifecycle management).
+resource constraints, lifecycle management).
 ```

-##### runc
+##### runC
 ```
-Lightweight container runtime that is universal per OCI standards and manages the following via system calls:
+Lightweight container runtime that acts as a model for OCI standards and provides the following:
-  * Sets up container namespaces.
-  * Sets up cgroups and capabilities.
-  * Sets up file system.
+  * Interacts with the kernel to setup Linux namespaces, cgroups, capabilities, security features, and file system mounts.
+    The full spec for runC can be found here: https://github.com/opencontainers/runc/blob/main/libcontainer/SPEC.md.
-  * Typically invoked via higher level container runtimes (e.g. containerd) and not by end users.
+  * runC is typically invoked by higher level runtimes (e.g. containerd) and not by the end user.
 ```

 ##### containerd
 ```
-containerd is a container runtime that serves as a foundation for containers and provides the following:
+containerd is a lightweight container runtime that provides the following:
-  * Supports pulling and pushing container images.
+  * Supports pulling and pushing container images from registries.
-  * Handles the creation, execution, and management of containers.
+  * Container lifecycle APIs to create, execute, and manage containers and their tasks by invoking lower level runtimes.
+  * Management of network namespaces such that containers can join existing namespaces.
-  * Manages the creation and handling of container filesystem snapshots.
+  * APIs for filesystem snapshots.
-  * Integratable with networking and storage plugins to enable container networking and persistence.
 ```

 ##### Docker Daemon (dockerd)
 ```
-a) dockerd listens for Docker API requests and manages Docker objects (e.g. images, containers, networks, volumes).
-b) dockerd can invoke containerd via a gRPC request to start a container.
-c) dockerd may send responses and stream output back to the client (e.g. output to terminal after running docker run).

 The Docker infrastructure is better explained here: https://docs.docker.com/get-started/overview/#docker-architecture.
+  * dockerd can invoke containerd via gRPC requests to start a container.
+  * dockerd provides end users with well known Docker APIs to help manage containers.
+The daemon may send responses to
+    API requests by streaming output back to the client (e.g. output to terminal after running docker run).
+  * dockerd allows for the building of images through Dockerfiles.
 ```

 ##### Kaniko